Accessibility Information

 Golf Carts

-Golf carts will be available to transport patrons with mobility impairments to and from camping and the viewing area.
-Rules, guidelines, and schedules for golf cart transportation will be disseminated onsite to the patrons who might require this service.
+Golf carts will be available to transport patrons with mobility impairments to and from camping and the concert bowl.
+Rules, guidelines, and schedules for golf cart transportation is available from the ADA access team.
 Also, a golf cart taxi service is available for all patrons for a fee.

 Powered Mobility Devices